 - 1. This report details the strategy for management of the council finances and provides a framework for the operation of the treasury management function within the Council.
 Treasury management seeks to optimise the council's cash flow and secure the most effective arrangements to support long term funding requirements.
 Key prudential indicators relating to borrowing limits are contained in the body of the report, with the prudential indicators relating to affordability in Appendix A. The key messages are: - a.
-Borrowing total borrowing requirement will increase during the period covered by this report but the Council will remain under-borrowed against its total borrowing requirement to avoid the higher cost of carrying debt (Capital Financing Requirement 2023/24 £697m).
-As borrowing rates are currently at high levels due to the Bank of England base rate increases that have taken place throughout 2022 and are forecast to rise further in the beginning of 2023, the primary borrowing strategy will be to only borrow in the short term primarily for cash flow purposes until the rates start to decrease again.
-This will minimise the impact on the revenue budget (not only in 2023/24 but in future years), throughout this period of high interest rates, however, it will still mean the Council is under-borrowed.
+Borrowing total borrowing requirement will increase during the period covered by this report but the Council will remain under-borrowed against its total borrowing requirement to avoid the higher cost of carrying debt (Capital Financing Requirement 2024/25 £689m).
+As borrowing rates are currently at high levels due to the Bank of England base rate increases that have taken place throughout the last two years and aren't forecast to start falling until at least halfway through 2024, the primary borrowing strategy will be the same as previous years which is to only borrow in the short term primarily for cash flow purposes until the rates start to decrease again.
+This will minimise the impact on the revenue budget (not only in 2024/25 but in future years), throughout this period of high interest rates, however, it will mean the Council remains underborrowed.
 The borrowing strategy is detailed in paragraphs 26 70. - b.
 Investments securing the return of investment funds remains paramount when selecting counterparties and the strategy reflects this.
 The Investment Strategy will continue to manage the balances available and support cash flow requirements.
-The Investment Strategy is a low risk policy with minimal returns in value; this protects the Council from losses caused by financial institutions failing to repay investments when due.
-This policy allows the Council to spread the risk amongst a number of approved lenders, and financial instruments as outlined in paragraphs 71 115.
+The Investment Strategy is a low-risk policy with relatively low returns in value; this protects the Council from losses caused by financial institutions failing to repay investments when due.
+This policy allows the Council to spread the risk amongst a number of approved lenders, and financial instruments as outlined in paragraphs 71 114.